Friends of Seven Acres - updated Wednesday 23rd April

 It is not Copyright and you are welcome to right-click and 'Save Picture As' to allow you to print off your own copy or, you can simply click here.

-We are currently in the throes of compiling a list of the Place Names, which will give the reason for the choice of the names and some anecdotal stuff about each one.
+We have just finished compiling a list of the Place Names, which explain the reason for the choice of the names and some anecdotal stuff about each one.

 By the way, did you know that the area covered by 'Seven Acres' totals more than 67 acres?!
 So, why is it called 'Seven Acres'?